VLSIDA/OpenRAM/README.md

 # Basic Usage

 Once you have defined the environment, you can run OpenRAM from the command line using a single configuration file written in Python.
-You may wish to add
-$OPENRAM\_HOME to your $PYTHONPATH.

 For example, create a file called *myconfig.py* specifying the following parameters for your memory: